Medically reviewed by Leah Millheiser, MD

 Spoiler: It wasn’t a very effective choice for either.

 But in the early 20th century, there was another reason women were douching: to please their husbands.
 Large-scale marketing campaigns were created to shame women about their vaginal odors and secretions.
 The underlying message: if things were going poorly in your marriage, it was because of your unpleasant vagina.
 Most of the time these ads were selling one popular douche product: Lysol.
-Yes, that Lysol.
+Yes, Lysol.
 You could clean your floor with it or flush your vagina — your choice.

 By 1911, doctors recorded at least five deaths from douching.